BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/tutorials/misc/addingsitecontent.md

 ### Create a Pull request

 Now that it's all pushed and in the repo for everyone to see, your page still isn't on the website.
 Never fear, however, you're on the final step.
 You need to submit a pull request.
 You can do that on github.com in the repository.
-[This Link](https://yangsu.github.io/pull-request-tutorial/) and [This Link](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) have pretty good explanations of how to do that.
+[This Link](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) has a pretty good explanations of how to do that (it is official after all).
 After you've submitted your request, the repository owner can go in, merge your branch into master, and your page will be up and running!
 Congrats!